 There are laws that offer you protection if you buy a used car in BC from a licensed car dealer.
 But not if you buy from a private seller.

-Car dealers in BC must be licensed by the Vehicle Sales Authority of BC (VSA), and they must follow certain laws.
+Car dealers in BC must be licensed by the Vehicle Sales Authority of BC, and they must follow certain laws.

 A significant percentage of ads that look like they’re placed by private sellers are actually placed by curbers.
 A curber is someone who makes money selling cars but isn’t a licensed car dealer.
 Many curbers misrepresent the real condition of the car, hide major issues, or charge illegally high interest rates.
-If you buy from a curber and have a problem, often your only option is to go to court.
+If you buy from a curber and have a problem, often your only option is to bring a lawsuit.

 Anyone selling five or more vehicles in a year is automatically deemed to be a car dealer under BC law.
 This law helps authorities take action against curbers, who are people who make money selling cars but haven’t been licensed as car dealers.
-Learn how to spot a curber with these tips from the Vehicle Sales Authority of BC.
+The Vehicle Sales Authority of BC offers tips on how to spot a curber.

 The seller must not mislead you

-Under BC law, sellers aren’t allowed to mislead you to convince you to buy something.
-Neither in their advertising nor in their conversations with you can a seller be deceiving.
+Under BC law, a seller isn’t allowed to mislead you to convince you to buy something.
+In their advertising, they can't be deceiving.
+The same goes for in their conversations with you.

 For example, a seller must not advertise or tell you that:

-- they have an approval, status, or connection that they in fact don’t have
+they have an approval, status, or connection they in fact don’t have

 There are also federal laws that prohibit sellers from advertising or saying anything false or misleading.
 For example, a seller can’t tell you — in their ads or in conversation — any of the following:

-- What they’re selling performs at a certain level unless they can prove it.
-(For example, saying the car they are selling “has the best gas mileage of any compact car” requires back-up.)
+What they’re selling performs at a certain level unless they can prove it.
+(For example, saying the car they're selling “has the best gas mileage of any compact car” requires back-up.)

 No one actually needs to have been deceived or misled for a court to find that a representation is misleading.
 If the general impression given by a representation is misleading, that’s enough.